rackerlabs/docs-developer-blog/_posts/2018-11-08-hyperion-smart-view-connections.md

     <li> 	In the text box, shown in the following image, enter the URL, or the local
 storage directory, for the data source to which you want to connect and click
 <b>Next</b>.
 If you are unsure which URL to use, contact your system administrator
-for the URL to use.
-The following list includes many of the most commmon URLS:
+for the URL.
+The following list includes many of the most common URLs:

 </br>
 <ul>